Frequently Asked Questions

 All K–9 students have access to Brightspace for learning materials.
 Teachers may also provide custom resource lists aligned to student learning plans.

-Learning Support Funds (LSF) are available for full-time K–12 students to access eligible resources that directly support their learning.
+Learning Funds are available for full-time K–12 students to access eligible resources that directly support their learning.
 These may include:

 Workbooks and curriculum-aligned print resources